davefm95/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6.The 6-print_numberz.c prints numbers 0-9 using ascii code
-7.The 7-print_tebahpla.c code prints the alphabet backwards in lowercase 8.the 8-print_base16.c code prints the numbers of base 16
+7.The 7-print_tebahpla.c code prints the alphabet backwards in lowercase 8.the 8-print_base16.c code prints the numbers of base 16 9.The 9-print_comb.c code prints all possible combinations of 2 digit numbers